 From the time of the PM’s speech on 15 August 2014, where he announced his commitment to a ‘Swachh Bharat’, what has changed in the WASH sector in India?
 Himanshu Upadhyaya shares some notes taken as a delegate at the recent India WASH Summit in the capital.

 Institutionalised delivery is encouraged as a means of reducing maternal/infant mortality, but the misbehaviour meted to pregnant women in government hospitals deters them, and others who hear of their experiences, from seeking such care.
 Ruhi Kandhari reports.

-For the three million plus marginalised people living in Assam's riverine ‘chars’, boat clinics arrive once every month with basic health supplies, services and education.
+For the three million plus marginalised people living on the shifting riverine ‘chars’ on the Brahmaputra in Assam, ‘boat clinics’ arrive once every month with basic health supplies, services and education.
 Ratna Bharali Talukdar reports on this innovative healthcare delivery system.

 Medical services are today driven by needs and definitions out of sync with the realities of the masses.
 In conversation with

 argues why health should be seen through the prism of the various structural components of society - caste, class and gender.